horker/pswinsearch/README.md

 ## Overview

-The module defines the cmdlet `Invoke-WindowsSearch` (alias is `iws`).
+The module provides the cmdlet `Invoke-WindowsSearch` (alias is `iws`).
 This cmdlet makes a query to the Windows Search Service and gets results as PowerShell objects.

 You can make a query in one of the following query languages or a combination of both.